-While the Company has invested significantly to scale its production operations, management believes that unbranded wholesale cannabis flower sales prices may eventually be negatively impacted by commoditization as production scales up across California.
+While the Company has invested significantly to scale its cultivation operations, management believes that unbranded wholesale cannabis flower sales prices are being negatively impacted by commoditization as production scales up across California.
 As such, scale alone will not be sufficient to mitigate this risk and developing trusted branded products will be necessary to retain customer loyalty, grow market share, and protect operating margins as the wholesale price of unbranded flower decreases.